mangei/cleanup/README.md

 The runner will run through the directories and search vor `.cleanup` files, read its content and delete the paths.

 This way, it is easy to cleanup your workspaces, expecially if you have many and get back the (disk) space you need.

+Notes:
+ - pathes just equal or below the location of `.cleanup` are allowed in the file